cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 The default value of this option is `4` for the web application, and `8` for the command-line tool.
 The maximal possible value is `6` for the web application, and `256` for the command-line tool.
 Values larger than `8` only bring additional benefits for case expressions with a very complex structure.

+Setting the optimization strength to `0` causes the optimizer to forgo considering any segment arrangements and only consider turning the entire case statement into a jump table.

 ## Option `function-prefix`

 Specifies which function prefix is used to generate mlog names of local variables.
 Possible values are: